-\textbf{Semantic Relatedness} refers to how closely words, phrases, or sentences of the watermarked output are similar to the original clean output.
-One way of watermarking while maintaining input sentence semantics is by embedding both input and output sentences into a semantic space and minimizing the distance between them \cite{abdelnabi2021adversarial, zhang2023remark}. \citet{yang2022tracing} use the BERT model to suggest substitution candidates while other works use synonyms and spelling replacements to have minimum impact on semantic relatedness. \citet{fu2024watermarking} uses the input context to extract semantically related tokens, measured by word vector similarity to the source.
+\paragraph{Semantic Relatedness} Refers to how closely words, phrases, or sentences of the watermarked output are similar to the original clean output.
+One way of maintaining input semantics is by embedding both input and output sentences into a semantic space and minimizing the distance between them \cite{abdelnabi2021adversarial, zhang2023remark}. \citet{yang2022tracing} use the BERT model to suggest substitution candidates, while other works use synonyms and spelling replacements to have minimum impact on semantic relatedness. \citet{fu2024watermarking} use the input context to extract semantically related tokens, measured by word vector similarity to the source.

-Alternatively to such simple techniques, \citet{he2022cater} utilize conditional word distributions and linguistic features such as synonyms, dependency trees, and POS tagging to add watermarks to commercial LLM API responses.
 In more nuanced domains like code generation, the preservation of semantics has been achieved by changing variable names \cite{li2023towards,yang2023towards}.
 Table \ref{tab:sem_related} provides an overview of the watermarking techniques using semantic relatedness. \citet{chen2023x} split synonyms or semantically similar words between "green" and "red" lists.
 This excludes the possibility of all suitable alternatives being placed in the same list, ensuring that if one synonym is discouraged, another remains available.
 This allows LLMs to maintain their original articulation ability.
 Alternatively, \citet{liu2024adaptive} use a semantic-based logits scaling vector extraction approach.
 This method adjusts the logits based on the meaning of the previously generated text, ensuring that the watermark perturbations align with the original text's meaning. \citet{li2024resilient} involve reordering operations and code formatting changes, such that they do not alter the functionality or degrade the quality of the code.